Konamiman/Z280TechnicalManual/7-Memory_Management_Unit.md

 **System Mode Translate Enable (STE).** When this bit is set to 1, logical memory addresses generated during system-mode operation are translated to physical addresses with attribute checking.
 When this bit is cleared to 0, the logical addresses are passed through the MMU to the address outputs with zeros in the most significant bits and no attribute checking or modified bit setting is performed.

-**System Node Program/Oata Separation Enable (SPD).** When this bit is set to 1, instruction fetches and data accesses using the PC Relative addressing mode use system-mode Page Descriptor registers 8 through 15, and data references using other addressing modes use system-mode Page Descriptor registers 0 through 7; the page size is 8K bytes.
+**System Mode Program/Data Separation Enable (SPD).** When this bit is set to 1, instruction fetches and data accesses using the PC Relative addressing mode use system-mode Page Descriptor registers 8 through 15, and data references using other addressing modes use system-mode Page Descriptor registers 0 through 7; the page size is 8K bytes.
 When this bit is cleared to 0, both instruction and data fetches use system-mode Page Descriptor registers 0 through 15 and the page size is 4K bytes.

 **Page Fault Identifier (PFI) Field.** This 5-bit status field latches an identification number that indicates which Page Descriptor register was being accessed when an access violation was detected.
 The encoding used is given in Table 7-1.